 - We love the schools here, both our kids are in the public schools run by Plano Independent School District.
 Plano has one of the best school districts in the DFW Metroplex and in the Nation, which is probably a deciding factor for most people moving here.
 Kids have access to various sports, music, theatre and an impressive array of cultural activities.

 - With over 300,000 people living here, Plano is just the right size, not too big or too small.
 The Quality of living is great here and the housing is affordable, you do get more house for your money here compared to most cities.
 Texas is one of the seven states that forego Individual Income Tax, so you get to keep more of the more you earn.

-- Plano has the best of both worlds, there is quaint historic downtown area in East Plano on 15th street East of Highway 75 and there is also urban districts like Shops at Willow Bend, Legacy West and Shops at Legacy in West Plano.
-Did I mention the city of Plano is well planned city, the road are laid North to South and East to West, making it easy to drive around.
+- Plano has the best of both worlds, there is a quaint historic downtown area in East Plano on 15th street East of Highway 75 and there is also urban districts like Shops at Willow Bend, Legacy West and Shops at Legacy in West Plano.
+Did I mention the city of Plano is a well-planned city, the road is laid North to South and East to West, making it easy to drive around.

 - You can literally travel the world without leaving Plano.
 Sometimes you don’t need plane tickets for a mini getaway, we just drive to an amazing International restaurant and let our taste-buds and senses be stimulated to transport to fun destinations.
 I have written about this for Plano Magazine a couple of times.
 From cute cafes to steak houses to some wonderful international cuisine we have it all.

 - There is a strong sense of community here in Plano where everyone is ready to give a helping hand for those in need – from Minnies Food Pantry and North Texas Food Bank that helps fight hunger and feed more than 150,000 meals each day for hungry children, seniors and families across a 13-county service area, Hope’s Door that helps survivors of domestic abuse, the community, and offenders — there so many opportunities to give back.